alba4k/uptime-record/README.md

 The highest uptime ever recorded is saved in `$XDG_DATA_HOME/uptime-record`, usually `~/.local/share/XDG_DATA_HOME`.
 This file can be manually edited, but this would make you a cheater.
 Don't.

+## **Warning**: If you've been using an old version of uptime record, your record might still be in ~/.config/uptime-record.
+Move it to ~/.local/share/uptime-record if you want your old time to be kept

 The program accepts some command line arguments, a help page can be found when running with the `--help` flag.

 ## How to compile and install this program?